Browser does not support script.

 Associate Professor and Reader in Earth Observation, Faculty of Social Sciences

-I received a B.Sc.
-(Hons) degree in Geography from the University of Wales, Swansea in 1992 and my Ph.D. degree from the University of Southampton in 1996.
+I received a BSc (Hons) degree in Geography from the University of Wales, Swansea in 1992, followed this immediately with my teacher training (PGCE (Wales)) and my PhD (University of Southampton) in 1996.
+I gained my PGCert in Teaching and Learning in HE in 2002.
 I have held Lectureships at Manchester, Kingston, and Bournemouth Universities, UK and between 2004 and 2006, I held the position of Senior Research Leader in Research and Innovation at the Ordnance Survey, GB.
 In 2007 I joined the University of Nottingham as Associate Professor and have subsequently (in 2013) been promoted to Reader.
 I currently work part-time (0.8fte).

 Nottingham NG7 2RD

 telephone: +44 (0)115 951 5428